How to Get Married in The USA as a Foreigner

 - Filing Form I-485, Application to Register Permanent Residence or to Adjust Status.

-3. CR1 Visa/IR1 Visa (Spouse of a USA Citizen Visa): If you are a foreign national and your spouse is a US citizen, these visas allow you to enter the United States as a permanent resident.
+If you are a foreign national and your spouse is a US citizen, these visas allow you to enter the United States as a permanent resident.
 The CR1 (Conditional Resident) visa is issued to couples who have been married for less than two years, and the status is conditional for two years.
 The IR1 (Immediate Relative) visa is issued to couples who have been married for two years or more, and it grants permanent resident status without conditions.
-It takes about 9 months to get this visa, although this depends on whether you are married to a USA citizen or a green card holder.
+The average processing time for CR1/IR1 visas has increased to approximately 14.3 months for spouses of U.S. citizens, including Form I-130 processing and consular processing.

 - A passport, valid for at least six months beyond the intended date of entry into the United States.